 - Cyprus citizenship application through residency – If an individual has lived in Cyprus for a minimum period of seven years, he/she is eligible in applying for Cypriot citizenship.
 The minimum stay period is reduced to five years in case the individual’s parents or children also live in Cyprus.
 Apart from this, another condition that needs to be fulfilled is that the individual seeking citizenship must have lived in Cyprus continuously for one year, prior to the date of his/her filing the Cyprus citizenship application.

 - Cyprus citizenship application through relationships – There are diverse kinds of relationships through which an individual can apply for citizenship in Cyprus.
 Apart from parentage, if a person marries a Cypriot citizen, then that individual becomes eligible for a Cyprus citizenship.
 Unfortunately, there have been instances of people getting into fake marriages just so that they could get citizenship, so authorities are being very particular about citizenship applications made through this route.
 However, if an individual is getting into a genuine marital relationship, and has the requisite documentation, then one need not worry.
+He can also retain dual citizenship.

 - Cyprus citizenship application through investment – Individuals can also apply for the citizenship of Cyprus through its investment programme.
 The programme currently has five different schemes.
 They are as follows: